Bangkok: Water

 Although much diminished from its past prominence, water-based transport still plays an important role in Bangkok and the immediate upstream and downstream provinces.
 Several water buses serve commuters daily.
-The Chao Phraya Express Boat serves thirty-four stops along the river, carrying an average of 35,586 passengers per day in 2010, while the smaller Khlong Saen Saep boat service serves twenty-seven stops on Saen Saep Canal with 57,557 daily passengers.
+The Chao Phraya Express Boat serves thirty-four stops along the river, carrying an average of 19,834 passengers per day in 2023, while the smaller Khlong Saen Saep boat service serves twenty-seven stops on Saen Saep Canal with 28,801 daily passengers.
 Khlong Phasi Charoen boat service serves twenty stops on the Phasi Charoen Canal.
 Long-tail boats operate on fifteen regular routes on the Chao Phraya, and passenger ferries at thirty-two river crossings served an average of 136,927 daily passengers in 2010.

 Bangkok Port, popularly known by its location as Khlong Toei Port, was Thailand's main international port from its opening in 1947 until it was superseded by the deep-sea Laem Chabang Port in 1991.
-It is primarily a cargo port, though its inland location limits access to ships of 12,000 deadweight tons or less.
+It is primarily a cargo port, though its inland location limits access to ships of 12,000 deadweight tonnes or less.
 The port handled 11936855 tonne of cargo in the first eight months of the 2010 fiscal year, about 22 per cent of the total of the country's international ports.